RisenPhoenix47/crackmes/switching_crackme/Switching_crackme.md

 ![image](https://github.com/user-attachments/assets/ae424bf8-6541-42e4-abf5-e3e59c197442)

 ## 5. Function breakdown (check_id_sum)
-check_id_sum works by iterating through each character in the password, taking the int value of each character, then adding it to a value if it's index is even or subtracting it from the value if it's odd.
+check_id_sum works by iterating through each character in the password, converting each ascii char to a hex value, then adding it to an overall value "i" if it's index is even or subtracting it from "i" if it's odd.

 ![image](https://github.com/user-attachments/assets/6e56cf49-9f14-4f2a-b8e2-47288b2c3413)

-Once this is completed with every character in the string, it then compares it to the XOR value returned from check_id_xor.
+Once this is completed with every character in the string, it then compares the value of "i" to the XOR value returned from check_id_xor.
 If the value is equal to the XOR value it returns a 1.
 If the value is different or a -1 was returned from check_id_xor, the function returns a 0.

 ![image](https://github.com/user-attachments/assets/9fe8cfe9-c9e6-438a-afd4-809612303b54)

 ## 6. Return to the main function
 The result of check_id_sum is verified to confirm if the password is valid.
 If the returned result is 1, the password is valid, if not, it calls the error function and the password is not valid.

 ![image](https://github.com/user-attachments/assets/410f1fce-21d1-4e88-b477-4756c6b55e5b)